 We hold ourselves to a high standard.

-Josh Jacobson specializes in strategic positioning and tactical implementation, helping nonprofits develop the platform and tools necessary to support effective operations and fundraising activities.
+Josh Jacobson specializes in strategic positioning and tactical implementation, helping private sector companies and nonprofits develop the strategies and platforms necessary to advance their goals.

-Over the last 10+ years, Josh has directly managed engagements with more than 200 nonprofits.
-His expertise is in business planning, strategic planning, volunteer development, annual and capital fundraising, executive and development search, case strategy, and succession planning.
-As a consultant, Josh has worked in-depth with every nonprofit sector, bringing new ideas and approaches into every engagement.
+Over the last nearly 15 years, Josh has directly managed engagements with more than 250 organizations.
+His expertise is in business planning, strategic planning, social impact design, volunteer development, annual and capital fundraising, case strategy and succession planning.
+As a consultant, Josh has worked in-depth with every sector, bringing new ideas and approaches into every engagement.

 Before relocating to NC, Josh worked in NYC – first as Senior Officer at The Juilliard School where he worked on the $150 million Campaign for Juilliard, and later as a Senior Resource Development Director with Manhattan Theatre Club on Broadway.
-Josh is actively involved in the civic life of Charlotte and is Chair-Elect for the board of Tosco Music, a Charlotte-based music nonprofit.
+Josh is actively involved in the civic life of Charlotte and is Board Chair for Tosco Music, a Charlotte-based music nonprofit.

-Janet Ervin brings a depth of experience in strategic positioning, brand development and communications to her role as a Consultant at Next Stage.
+Janet Ervin brings a depth of experience in strategic positioning, brand development and communications to her role as Chief Marketing Officer at Next Stage.

-Prior to joining the team in October 2019, Janet spent more than 13 years working with Charlotte-based nonprofit organizations, including the 24 Foundation (formally 24 Hours of Booty).
+Prior to joining the team in 2019, Janet spent more than 13 years working with Charlotte-based nonprofit organizations, including the 24 Foundation (formally 24 Hours of Booty).
 Her expertise includes strategic planning, brand development, fundraising, grant writing, marketing and communications, volunteer development and organizational culture.
 She also has experience in the corporate sector, including the development of social responsibility and impact strategy and programs.
-She is passionate about bringing new ideas to the nonprofit sector and making sure that every client is positioned for success.
+She is passionate about bringing new ideas to social good in the Queen City and making sure that every client is positioned for success.

 A North Carolina native and graduate of Appalachian State University, Janet spends her time outside of work volunteering with several nonprofits focused on children and students.
 She lives in Charlotte with her family, a dog and four chickens.